SolidLabResearch/Bashlib/bashlib/solid/README.md

 #### list
 This command lists the resources contained by the url argument.
 The passed URL should be a container, or the command will fail.

+The `--all` flag can be set to include `.acl` files in the listing.
+The `--long` format provides a table of the resources, and indicates the connection between a resources and their `.acl` files.

 usage
 ```